polterguy/polterguy.github.io/documentation/magic/index.md

 ### Cache related endpoints

-These are the endpoints related to your server side cache, and allows you to query your cache, flush your cache entirely, or delete a single cache item on the server side.
+These are the endpoints related to your server side cache, and allows you to query your cache, purge your cache entirely, or delete a single cache item on the server.
+Internally Magic is using server-side cache sparsingly for some expensive operations, such as retrieving meta data from your database.
+Sometimes you need to manually purge your cache, and/or delete individual cache items on your server, to re-retrieve data invalidating your cache in the process.
+This section provides information about such operations for such scenarios.

 #### DELETE magic/system/cache/delete-cache-item